 The MDC welcomes public input and participation in decisions affecting your drinking water.
-All District Board meetings, committee agendas and schedules are posted at the MDC's Headquarters is located at 555 Main Street in Hartford, CT and are also found on the District's website.
+District Board and committee meetings are held at the MDC's Headquarters located at 555 Main Street in Hartford, CT.
+Meeting schedules, notices, agendas and minutes are available on the MDC's website: www.themdc.org.
 Meetings are open to the public.